expert26111/DockerSwarm/README.md

 **4.** `docker service create -p 80:80 --name webserver nginx`  *//Command 5*

-Command 5 is where there is service created.
+Command 5 is where there is a service created.
 If one already have a minimum knowledge of docker definitely appreciates how easy it is to create a service.
 And what is a service?
 It is a container, task which is spun and deployed.

 **5.** `docker service ls` *//Command 6*